 Leadership Engagement & Experiential Development has several bulletin boards for students to post announcements for their student group events.
 They are located all over campus.

 Chalking is allowed to promote events on Levering Plaza, Mattin Center, and Breezeway on the brick surfaces only.
 Only ‘kids’ non-toxic chalk is permitted.
-Chalking may also be done outside of the Fresh Foods Café.
+Chalking may also be done outside of Hopkins Café.
 It is the individual or group’s responsibility to remove chalk marks after the event.

-Tabling may be done by registered Student Organizations on the Breezeway, Levering Courtyard, Fresh Food Cafe, and the Mattin Center Courtyard.
+Tabling may be done by registered Student Organizations on the Breezeway, Levering Courtyard, Hopkins Cafe, and the Mattin Center Courtyard.
 Reservation requests are placed through the online reservation system.